eclipse-edc/Samples/transfer/transfer-05-file-transfer-cloud/README.md

 ```

 ## Configure the vault
-We already started the vault at the beginning with docker-compose.
+We already started the vault at the beginning with docker compose.
 Now the following commands must be executed in a terminal window to add the necessary secrets.

 ```bash
 export VAULT_ADDR='http://0.0.0.0:8200'